Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Algorithm for Computing Generators for Hecke Subgroups

 \begin{singlespace} \texttt{ gap> f:=FreeGroup(``x'',``y'');}~\\ \texttt{ <free group on the generators {[} x, y {]}>}~\\ \texttt{ gap> H4:=f/{[}f.1\textasciicircum{}2,f.2\textasciicircum{}4{]};}~\\ \texttt{ <fp group on the generators {[} x, y {]}>}\\ \texttt{ gap>hom:=GroupHomomorphismByImages(H4,Group(}~\\ \texttt{ (1,5)(6,11)(4,12)(2,13)(3,23)(8,14)(7,18)(10,19)(9,22)(16,24)(15,17)(20,21),}~\\ \texttt{ (1,2,3,4)(5,6,7,8)(9,10,11,12)(13,14,15,16)(17,18,19,20)(21,22,23,24)),}~\\ \texttt{ GeneratorsOfGroup(H4),}\\ \texttt{ {[}(1,5)(6,11)(4,12)(2,13)(3,23)(8,14)(7,18)(10,19)(9,22)(16,24)(15,17)(20,21),}~\\ \texttt{ (1,2,3,4)(5,6,7,8)(9,10,11,12)(13,14,15,16)(17,18,19,20)(21,22,23,24)){]});}~\\ \texttt{ {[} x, y {]} ->}~\\ \texttt{ {[} (1,5)(2,13)(3,23)(4,12)(6,11)(7,18)(8,14)(9,22)(10,19)(15,17)(16,24)(20,21),}~\\ \texttt{ {} (1,2,3,4)(5,6,7,8)(9,10,11,12)(13,14,15,16)(17,18,19,20)(21,22,23,24) {]}}~\\ \texttt{ gap> octahedron\_group:=PreImage(hom,Stabilizer(Image(hom),1));}~\\ \texttt{ Group(<fp, no generators known>)}~\\ \texttt{ gap> iso:=IsomorphismFpGroup(octahedron\_group);}~\\ \texttt{ {[} <{[} {[} 1, 1 {]} {]}|y{*}x{*}y{*}x\textasciicircum{}-1{*}y{*}x\textasciicircum{}-1>,}~\\ \texttt{ <{[} {[} 2, 1 {]} {]}|y\textasciicircum{}-1{*}x{*}y\textasciicircum{}-1{*}x\textasciicircum{}-1{*}y\textasciicircum{}-1{*}x\textasciicircum{}-1>,}~\\ \texttt{ <{[} {[} 3, 1 {]} {]}|y\textasciicircum{}2{*}x{*}y{*}x\textasciicircum{}-1{*}y{*}x\textasciicircum{}-1{*}y\textasciicircum{} -1>,}~\\ \texttt{ <{[} {[} 4, 1 {]} {]}|y\textasciicircum{}-1{*}x{*}y{*}x{*}y{*}x\textasciicircum{}-1{*}y\textasciicircum{}-2>,}~\\ \texttt{ <{[} {[} 5, 1 {]} {]}|x{*}y\textasciicircum{}2{*}x{*}y{*}x\textasciicircum{}-1{*}y{*}x\textasciicircum{}-1{*}y\textasciicircum{}-1{*}x\textasciicircum{}-1>,}~\\ \texttt{ <{[} {[} 6, 1 {]} {]}|x{*}y\textasciicircum{}-1{*}x{*}y{*}x{*}y{*}x\textasciicircum{}-1{*}y\textasciicircum{}-2{*}x\textasciicircum{}-1>,}~\\ \texttt{ <{[} {[} 7, 1 {]} {]}|y{*}x{*}y\textasciicircum{}-1{*}x{*}y{*}x{*}y\textasciicircum{}-1{*}x\textasciicircum{}-1{*}y{*}x\textasciicircum{}-1{*}y\textasciicircum{}-1{*}x\textasciicircum{}-1> {]}}~\\ \texttt{ -> {[} F1, F2, F3, F4, F5, F6, F7 {]}} \end{singlespace}

 {}

 We define the relevant Hecke group (here $H_{4}$) in the third line.
-Then, the only input in each case are the permutation data $\sigma_{0}$, $\sigma_{1}$.
-Once the output has been obtained, we see the generators (here seven: $[F1, F2,F3, F4, F5, F6, F7]$) in the final line, as functions of the $x$ and $y$ for the Hecke group in question.
-Now, returning to the explicit matrices for these $x$ and $y$ (presented for $H_{3}$, $H_{4}$ and $H_{5}$ in section 2 of this paper), the only thing left to do is to multiply together the matrices and their inverses as indicated.
-This will produce the generators for each representative, as desired.
+Then, the only input in each case is the permutation data $\sigma_{0}$, $\sigma_{1}$.
+Once the output has been obtained, we see the generators (here seven:~$[F1, F2,F3, F4, F5, F6, F7]$) in the final line, as functions of the $x$ and $y$ for the Hecke group in question.
+Now, returning to the explicit matrices for these $x$ and $y$ presented in section \eqref{s:hecke}, the only thing left to do is to multiply together the matrices and their inverses as indicated.
+This will produce the generators for each representative, as required.

 \end{appendix}